 Your Component Tree will then look like this:

 The Image in the ImageView is looking a bit small.
 Click on it in the Component Tree to select it.
-In the Properties area, locate the layout_height property and change it to 50dp.
+In the Properties area in earlier versions of Android Studio, locate the layout_height property and change it to 50dp.
 Change the layout_width to match_parent.
 This will make the ImageView a bit wider:

 The layout itself should look like this: